ayushlohmod/100-days-of-code/log.md

 **Today's Progress**:
 Today bit lazy made some changes to userprofile route fix the bug where not showing the loading icon

+### Day 019: january 18, 20
+**Today's Progress**:
+Today i try to create a profile page but since my Googlelogin isnot working properly it dint show me anything it suppose to show imgaes from the link and change everytime refrest it but it didnt work

+Whell now there is another bug to solve for now i will leave it that i will try to do some other part and when its done i will try to reoslve it